metaljase/SharesGainLossTracker/README.md

 You will need to sign up to a free (or paid) tier, which will give you a key to access their API.
 This key needs to be inserted into the `appsettings` file.

 # Setup instructions
-SharesGainLossTracker was initially written as a POC console app for my dad, therefore I haven't bothered creating any GitHub Actions, workflows, or binaries to download.
-As a result, to run SharesGainLossTracker, you'll need to use Visual Studio 2022 (or a compatible alternative) to compile and run the app.
+1) Download the latest version of the console app or WPF app for your Windows PC from [Releases](https://github.com/metaljase/SharesGainLossTracker/releases), then extract the files from the zip file.

+2) Perform the steps in the [configuration instructions section](https://github.com/metaljase/SharesGainLossTracker#configuration-instructions).

+3) Run the executable file (.exe) extracted from the zip file.

+OR

 1) Clone the SharesGainLossTracker repository.

 2) Open the .NET solution in Visual Studio 2022 (or a compatible alternative).

+3) Perform the steps in the [configuration instructions section](https://github.com/metaljase/SharesGainLossTracker#configuration-instructions).

+4) Set either `SharesGainLossTracker.ConsoleApp` or `SharesGainLossTracker.WpfApp` as the startup project.

+5) Build the solution and run!

+# Configuration instructions
-3) Open the `appsettings.json` file (or `appsettings.Development.json` if running in development mode) and edit the values:
+Open the `appsettings.json` file (or `appsettings.Development.json` if running in development mode) and edit the values:

 | Setting                              | Description   |
 | -------------------------------------|:---------------